Start with the systems that already hold the proof

 We built Liance to make that story operational.
 Instead of treating SOC 2 like a quarterly scramble, we help teams collect proof continuously, connect it to real controls, and surface the missing work before the deadline shows up.

 Less evidence chasing.
 Less context rebuilding.
-More clarity around what is covered, what is drifting, and who owns the next step.
+More clarity around what is covered, what is drifting, and who owns the next step before the process gets expensive.

 Especially teams doing SOC 2 for the first time without a large internal compliance function.